Amended 14 May 2020 by official vote of the General Assembly at the ISSVA Online Workshop (2020)

 Section 1.
 Powers.
 There shall be a Board of Directors of the Corporation (referred to herein as the “Board”), which shall supervise and control the business, property and affairs of the Corporation, except as otherwise expressly provided by law, the Articles of Incorporation of the Corporation, or these Bylaws.

 Section 2.
 Number and Qualifications.
-The Board of the Corporation shall consist of the officers, the Chair of the Scientific Committee and up to 3 additional at-large members.
+The Board of the Corporation shall consist of the officers, the Chair of the Scientific Committee, the Editor-in-Chief of ISSVA’s official journal and up to 3 additional at-large members.
 Prior to each election, the Board will determine the number of at-large members.
 The officers shall include the President, President-Elect, Past-President, Vice-President, Secretary, and Treasurer.

 Section 3.
 Election and Terms of Office.